 If payments from the sale of an asset are received in instalments, the conditions apply to each instalment.

-An individual could also be eligible for a retirement exemption if they inherit an asset in a person’s estate if that asset is sold within two years of being inherited.
-They would be eligible to the exemption to the same extent that the deceased would have been before they died.
+You could also be eligible for a retirement exemption if you inherit an asset and that asset is sold within two years.
+You would be eligible to the same extent that the deceased would have been before they died.

 How do you go about claiming it?

-To make an election for the small business retirement exemption you need to fill out the capital gains tax cap election form available online, with instructions from the ATO, here.
+To make an election for the small business retirement exemption you need to fill out the capital gains tax cap election form available online, with instructions from the ATO.

-That signed and dated form must be given to your superannuation fund with the contribution on or before it is made.
+That signed and dated form must be given to your super fund with the contribution on or before it is made.
 It won’t be valid if you have already made the contribution.
 You then need to complete the relevant sections in your SMSF annual return.